aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 <!-- copied from the GitLab README -->
 # Open Source 3D Reconstruction Toolbox for Gaussian Splats
-This solution provides the infrastructure and open source code to reconstruct 3D scenes or objects (splats) from images or video.
+This guidance provides the infrastructure and open source code to reconstruct 3D scenes or objects (splats) from images or video.
 Under the hood, there is a 3D gaussian splatting workflow with various processing pipelines such as image processing/filtering (background removal), structure-from-motion (images-to-point-cloud), and gaussian splat training which uses traditional AI/ML approaches on a GPU.
 Both a Cloud Development Kit (CDK) and a Terraform infrastructure as code deployments are available and deploy a full backend system to 1/ enable a user to upload the media and json configuration file to S3 and 2/ output an email notification on completion of splat and assets.

 ## I. Summary

-The Open Source 3D Reconstruction Toolbox for Gaussian Splats provides an end-to-end, pipeline-based solution on AWS to reconstruct 3D scenes or objects from images or video inputs.
+The Open Source 3D Reconstruction Toolbox for Gaussian Splats provides an end-to-end, pipeline-based guidance on AWS to reconstruct 3D scenes or objects from images or video inputs.
 The infrastructure can be deployed via AWS Cloud Development Kit (CDK) or Terraform leveraging infrastructure-as-code.

-Once deployed, the solution features a full 3D reconstruction back-end system with the following customizable components or pipelines:
+Once deployed, the guidance features a full 3D reconstruction back-end system with the following customizable components or pipelines:

 1. **Media Ingestion**: Process videos or collections of images as input
 2. **Image Processing**: Automatic filtering, enhancement, and preparation of source imagery (e.g. background removal)